88 Shortland Street

 Bankside Chambers is New Zealand’s preeminent collective of independent barristers, delivering superior expertise across diverse specialist areas.

-With fourteen Queen’s Counsel and distinguished former judges of the High Court of New Zealand, as well as numerous local and international members, make up the notable roll call at Bankside Chambers.
+With seventeen Queen’s Counsel and distinguished former judges of the High Court of New Zealand, as well as numerous local and international members, make up the notable roll call at Bankside Chambers.

 History of Chambers

 Bankside Chambers was founded in around 1990 when a group of barristers took up tenancies at 9 Princes Street, Auckland.
 Over time other members joined and the entire sixth floor at 9 Princes Street was leased.

 As the reputation of the Chambers grew, so did the desire of members to establish New Zealand’s leading chambers, resulting in the significant step of creating state-of-the-art new offices in Shortland Street in 2005.
 The new location generated the new name: Bankside Street intersects with Shortland Street where the new building is located.
 The street was known originally as Bank Street because it was home to one of Auckland’s early trading banks.

 Chambers also has a distinguished record of public service.
 Five former members have been appointed as Justices of the High Court, one is presently a member of the Court of Appeal and a number of members have been appointed as Justices in jurisdictions overseas, including the Cook Islands, Kiribati and Dubai.
 Members also sit on a number of important tribunals and public bodies, both in New Zealand and overseas.